 Definition of Cost of Revenue

 The term “cost of revenue” (COR) refers to the total cost incurred toward a company’s production and distribution of products and services.
-In other words, any costs that can be directly attributed to the production and distribution of goods and services are captured under the COR.
-It is quite similar to costs of goods sold (COGS), but it also includes distribution and marketing expenses as well as other directly attributable expenses.
+In other words, any costs directly attributed to producing and distributing goods and services are captured under the COR.

 Explanation of Cost of Revenue

-Formula for Cost of Revenue
+The Formula for the Cost of Revenue

 How to Calculate Cost of Revenue?

-- Step 1: Firstly, determine the direct cost of material, which includes raw material consumption and a change in inventory towards work in process products.
+- Step 1: Firstly, determine the direct cost of material, which includes raw material consumption and a change in inventory towards work-in-process products.

 - Step 3: Next, determine the distribution costs, which include expenses incurred to deliver the product at the customer’s place.